intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2021-05-21-from-arbitrary-file-write-to-rce-in-fossasia-susiserver.md

 So how can we get RCE via arbitrary write?
 I did not know any easier way, so I chose this way:\
 `susi_server` has a Git repository for its skill data, so that all modifications to the skills are commited to Git.\
-It uses JGit to periodically (every 60 seconds) perform the commits, so my idea was to (ab)use Git pre commit hooks to execute arbitrary code!\
+It uses JGit to periodically (every 60 seconds) perform the commits, so my idea was to (ab)use Git pre commit hooks to execute arbitrary code!

+## First failed attempt
 Plan of action:
 1. Write a `.txt` file with the content `#!/bin/sh\nexec xcalc`.
 2. Rename the `.txt` so that it ends up as `susi_skill_data/.git/hooks/pre-commit`.